mbloch/mapshaper/docs/development/label-tool-design.md

 shape is not hit-testable; the baseline uses `pointer-events: stroke` so that it follows the curve instead of claiming the area the curve encloses.

+Because the region is wider than the glyphs, a click arriving from it can land on no character at all: past the end of the text, or in the empty air a bowed label's box encloses. **The caret goes to the nearer end of the text** rather than staying where it was, which is the answer a click that is plainly pointing at one end of a label wants.
+The end of the text is the end of the last character the engine laid out, not the last character there is, so an overflowing path label sends the caret to the end of what is visible.

+The walk up from the event target has to pass through the region's tags, and `getSymbolNode()` stops at the first tag not in its list. `<use>` was not in it, so the thickened baseline — the half of the region that lies along the curve — swallowed clicks and resolved them to no feature: the caret stayed where it was anywhere near the curve, while a click higher up the glyphs landed on the region's rectangle and worked.
+Being one of two shapes covering the same label is what made it look like a geometry bug rather than a missing tag.

 ### Ghosting the curve

 A path label open for editing also shows **a faint copy of the curve its text